Loco-CTO/Rakusha/README.md

 ### Uploading Files

-You can upload files directly through the dashboard interface.
+You can upload files directly through the dashboard interface or using [ShareX](https://getsharex.com).

 ### Managing Files